Sienna Miller x M&S is bringing back boho chic – and it’s sure to sell out

 From statement ruffle dresses to everyday shirts and Seventies-style sets, it’s the ultimate summer capsule

-Following last autumn’s sell-out collaboration, Sienna Miller has now taken the reins and designed her own collection with high street stalwart M&S in time for the summer months.
+Following last autumn’s sell-out collaboration, Sienna Miller has now designed her own collection with high street stalwart M&S in time for the summer months – and it’s already selling out.

 From her effortlessly cool New York street style looks to those festival outfits (the actor is on everyone’s Glastonbury moodboard), Miller is the poster girl for “boho chic”.
 The new 33-piece collection is infused with her signature style, inspired by festivals, exotic adventures and vintage finds – think statement prints, ombre silk slip dresses and broderie pieces.

-With designer brands like Chloe sending Seventies-inspired looks down the spring/summer 2024 catwalks, the actor’s M&S collaboration puts a high street spin on one of this season’s hottest trends (there’s even a Chloe-esque cascading ruffle dress that’s sure to sell out).
+With designer brands like Chloe sending Seventies-inspired looks down the spring/summer 2024 catwalks, the actor’s M&S collaboration puts a high street spin on one of this season’s hottest trends (there’s even a Chloe-esque cascading ruffle dress that’s gone straight to the top of our wishlist).

-The ultimate summer capsule wardrobe, the range is characterised by seasonal separates, easy-to-wear staples (from timeless shirts to white wide leg trousers) and accessories like sandals, mules and beaded tote bags.
+The ultimate summer capsule wardrobe, the range is characterised by seasonal separates, easy-to-wear staples (from timeless shirts to white wide leg trousers and lace up shorts) and accessories like sandals, mules and a beaded tote bag.
 “Trying to choose a favourite item from the collection is impossible – I love them all,” Miller said of the designs.

-From when it officially launches to how much items could cost, here’s everything you need to know about Sienna Miller x M&S.
+Officially available from today (6 June), we’ve selected our favourite pieces from Sienna Miller x M&S below – but you’ll want to act fast, as sizes are already flying out of stock.

+M&S x Sienna Miller pure cotton statement lace trim blouse: £55, Marksandspencer.com

 Inspired by Miller’s boho-chic style, the M&S collection includes everything from broderie blouses and straight leg jeans to white denim shorts and staple stripe shirts.